Dynamic Regret of Strongly Adaptive Methods: Abstract

 \section{Abstract}

 To cope with changing environments, recent developments in online learning have introduced the concepts of \emph{adaptive} regret and \emph{dynamic} regret independently.
 In this paper, we illustrate an intrinsic connection between these two concepts by showing that the dynamic regret can be expressed in terms of the adaptive regret and the functional variation.
 This observation implies that strongly adaptive algorithms can be directly leveraged to minimize the dynamic regret.
-As a result, we present a series of strongly adaptive algorithms whose dynamic regrets are minimax optimal for convex functions, exponentially concave functions, and strongly convex functions, respectively.
-To the best of our knowledge, this is the \emph{first} time that such kind of dynamic regret bound is established for exponentially concave functions.
+As a result, we present a series of strongly adaptive algorithms that have small dynamic regrets for convex functions, exponentially concave functions, and strongly convex functions, respectively.
+To the best of our knowledge, this is the \emph{first} time that exponential concavity is utilized to upper bound the dynamic regret.
 Moreover, all of those adaptive algorithms do not need any prior knowledge of the functional variation, which is a significant advantage over previous specialized methods for minimizing dynamic regret.